jon-hedgerows/devcontainer-features/src/keyring/README.md

 # Keyring

-Install keyring and sagecipher using pipx.
+Install keyring and sagecipher globally using pip

 ## Example Usage